sagarraste/python-reviewer-test/README.md

 # python-reviewer-test
-This repo is created to perform aws code guru reviewer excercise
+This repo is created to perform aws code guru reviewer